What is buildings insurance?

 - Kate Devine, head of home insurance

-Standard home insurance might not be the right option for everyone – you may require a specialised home insurance policy for:
+Each home is different, so standard home insurance might not be right for everyone.
+You might need a specialised home insurance policy if you’re looking to get cover for:

 Coronavirus has meant we’ve been spending more time at home than ever, but it’s unlikely that this has had an effect on your home insurance policy.
 Find out more from our home insurance and coronavirus guide.